telefonicaid/PopBox/README.md

 ```
 exports.redisServers = [{host:'localhost'}, {host:'localhost', port:'6789'}];
 ```
 A list of Redis servers to manage the different queues of the system.
-Queues will be distributed among the nodes (non elastic yet).
-If you have more than one Agent it is important to keep the same redisServers list in all of them.
+Queues will be distributed among the nodes (non elastic yet). '''If you have more than one Agent it is important to keep the same redisServers list in all of them'''.
 ###Transaction Servers
 ```
-exports.tranRedisServer = 'localhost';
+exports.tranRedisServer = {'localhost' [, port:]};
 ```
 The hostname of the Redis Server intended to keep track of the transactions and their delivery state.
-(Notice that it is going to use always Redis default port in this version).

 The same Redis instance may be used between transactions and queues.